 Scheuermann kyphosis, also known as Scheuermann disease, juvenile kyphosis or juvenile discogenic disease, is a condition of hyperkyphosis that involves the vertebral bodies and discs of the spine identified by anterior wedging of greater than or equal to 5 degrees in 3 or more adjacent vertebral bodies.
 The thoracic spine is most commonly involved, although involvement can include the thoracolumbar/lumbar region as well.
 Most commonly, diagnosis is made in adolescents aged 12 to 17 years who present after their parents notice a postural deformity or “hunchbacked” appearance.
 Pain in the affected hyperkyphotic region may also be the cause of initial evaluation

-Scheuermann’s disease, also known as adolescent kyphosis, Scheuermann kyphosis, juvenile kyphosis or juvenile discogenic disease is a condition related to the curvature of the spine.
+Scheuermann’s disease, also known as adolescent kyphosis, Scheuermann kyphosis, juvenile kyphosis, or juvenile discogenic disease is a condition related to the curvature of the spine.
 While the normal curvature of the thoracic, or upper, spine is between 20 and 50 degrees, a curvature of more than 50 degrees constitutes Scheuermann’s disease.
 Adolescents 12 to 17 years old are most typically affected.
-As the disease progresses, the curve in the back may become exaggerated and the child will look as if he is slouching or is very round shouldered.
-An obvious curative or “hunchbacked” appearance and pain is what leads parents to bring their children to a doctor’s evaluation.
+As the disease progresses, the curve in the back may become exaggerated and the child will look as if he is slouching or is very round-shouldered.
+An obvious “hunchbacked” appearance and pain is what leads parents to bring their children to a doctor’s evaluation.
 Seemingly the worst symptom is self-perceived body image.

 Causes of Scheuermann’s disease